abhiTronix/vidgear/docs/gears/netgear/overview.md

 ### Exclusive Modes

-In addition to the primary modes, NetGear API also offers applications-specific Exclusive Modes:
+In addition to the primary modes, NetGear API also offers application-specific Exclusive Modes:

-!!! tip "Also, check this [compatibility chart](../../../help/netgear_faqs/#what-exclusive-modes-are-compatible-with-each-other-in-netgear-api) for these modes interoperability."
+!!! tip "Also, checkout this [compatibility chart](../../../help/netgear_faqs/#what-exclusive-modes-are-compatible-with-each-other-in-netgear-api) for these modes interoperability."

+#### A. Multi-Servers Mode
-* **Multi-Servers Mode:** _In this exclusive mode, NetGear API robustly ==handles multiple servers at once==, thereby providing seamless access to frames and unidirectional data transfer from multiple Servers/Publishers across the network in real-time.
-Each new Server on the network can be identified on the client's end by using its unique port address. **You can learn about this mode [here ➶](../advanced/multi_server/).**_
+- In this exclusive mode, NetGear API robustly ==handles multiple servers at once==, thereby providing seamless access to frames and unidirectional data transfer from multiple Servers/Publishers across the network in real-time.
+- Each new Server on the network can be identified on the client's end by using its unique port address.
+- **You can learn about this mode [here ➶](../advanced/multi_server/)**

+#### B. Multi-Clients Mode
-* **Multi-Clients Mode:** _In this exclusive mode, NetGear API robustly ==handles multiple clients at once==, thereby providing seamless access to frames and unidirectional data transfer to multiple Client/Consumers across the network in real-time.
-Each new Client on the network can be uniquely identified on the Server's end by using its unique port address. **You can learn about this mode [here ➶](../advanced/multi_client/).**_
+- In this exclusive mode, NetGear API robustly ==handles multiple clients at once==, thereby providing seamless access to frames and unidirectional data transfer to multiple Client/Consumers across the network in real-time.
+- Each new Client on the network can be uniquely identified on the Server's end by using its unique port address.
+- **You can learn about this mode [here ➶](../advanced/multi_client/)**

+#### C. Bidirectional Mode
-* **Bidirectional Mode:** _This exclusive mode ==provides seamless support for bidirectional data transmission between between Server and Client along with video frames==.
-Using this mode, the user can now send or receive any data(of any datatype) between Server and Client easily in real-time. **You can learn more about this mode [here ➶](../advanced/bidirectional_mode/).**_
+- This exclusive mode ==provides seamless support for bidirectional data transmission== between between Server and Client along with video frames.
+- Using this mode, the user can now send or receive any data(of any datatype) between Server and Client easily in real-time.
+- **You can learn more about this mode [here ➶](../advanced/bidirectional_mode/)**

+#### D. SSH Tunneling Mode
-* **SSH Tunneling Mode:** _This exclusive mode ==allows you to connect NetGear client and server via secure SSH connection over the untrusted network== and access its intranet services across firewalls.
-This mode implements SSH Remote Port Forwarding which enables accessing Host(client) machine outside the network by exposing port to the public Internet. **You can learn more about this mode [here ➶](../advanced/ssh_tunnel/).**_
+- This exclusive mode ==allows you to connect NetGear via secure SSH connection over the untrusted network== and access its intranet services across firewalls.
+- This mode implements SSH Remote Port Forwarding which enables accessing Host(client) machine outside the network by exposing port to the public Internet.
+- **You can learn more about this mode [here ➶](../advanced/ssh_tunnel/)**

+#### E. Secure Mode
-* **Secure Mode:** _In this exclusive mode, NetGear API ==provides easy access to powerful, smart & secure ZeroMQ's Security Layers== that enables strong encryption on data, and unbreakable authentication between the Server and Client with the help of custom certificates/keys that brings cheap, standardized privacy and authentication for distributed systems over the network. **You can learn more about this mode [here ➶](../advanced/secure_mode/).**_
+- In this exclusive mode, NetGear API ==provides easy access to powerful, smart & secure ZeroMQ's Security Layers== that enables strong encryption on data, and unbreakable authentication between the Server and Client with the help of custom certificates/keys that brings cheap, standardized privacy and authentication for distributed systems over the network.
+- **You can learn more about this mode [here ➶](../advanced/secure_mode/)**

 &thinsp;